microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Support for INT8 Quantized models

-Int8 models are supported on CPU and GPU.
+Int8 models are supported on CPU, GPU and NPU

 ### Support for Weights saved in external files